simonmichael/hledger/hledger-lib/hledger_csv.m4.md

 You'll need this whenever your CSV data contains header lines.

-It also has a second purpose: it can be used inside [if blocks](#if) 'to ignore certain CSV records (described below).
+It also has a second purpose: it can be used inside [if blocks](#if) to ignore certain CSV records (described below).

 ## `fields`